A Characterization of Multioutput Learnability: Online Multioutput Learnability

 For any bitstring $b \in \{0, 1\}^T$, let $\phi: \{t: b_t = 1\} \rightarrow \text{im}(\mathcal{F})$ denote a function mapping time points where $b_t = 1$ to elements in the image space $\text{im}(\mathcal{F})$.
 Let $\Phi_b \subseteq (\text{im}(\mathcal{F}))^{\{t: b_t = 1\}}$ denote all such functions $\phi$.
 For every $f \in \mathcal{F}$, let $\phi_b^f \in \Phi_b$ be the mapping such that for all $t \in \{t: b_t = 1\}$, $\phi_b^f(t) = f(x_t)$.
 Let $|b| = |\{t: b_t = 1\}|$.
 For every $b \in \{0, 1\}^T$ and $\phi \in \Phi_b$, define an Expert $E_{b, \phi}$.
 Expert $E_{b, \phi}$, formally presented in Algorithm \ref{alg:expert_olreal2agn}, uses $\mathcal{A}$ to make predictions in each round.
 However, $E_{b, \phi}$ only updates $\mathcal{A}$ on those rounds where $b_t = 1$, using $\phi$ to compute a labeled instance $(x_t, \phi(t))$.
 For every $b \in \{0, 1\}^T$, let $\mathcal{E}_b = \bigcup_{\phi \in \Phi_b} \{E_{b, \phi}\}$ denote the set of all Experts parameterized by functions $\phi \in \Phi_b$.
 If $b$ is the all zeros bitstring, then $\mathcal{E}_b$ is empty.
 Therefore, we actually define $\mathcal{E}_b = \{E_0\} \cup \bigcup_{\phi \in \Phi_b} \{E_{b, \phi}\}$, where $E_0$ is the expert that never updates $\mathcal{A}$ and plays $\hat{y}_t = \mathcal{A}(x_t)$ for all $t \in [T]$.
 Note that $1 \leq |\mathcal{E}_b| \leq (|\text{im}(\mathcal{F})|)^{|b|}$.

-With this notation in hand, we are now ready to present Algorithm \ref{alg:onlreal2agn}, our main agnostic online learner $\mathcal{Q}$ for $\mathcal{F}$ w.r.t.\ $\ell$.
+With this notation in hand, we are now ready to present Algorithm \ref{alg:onlreal2agn}, our main agnostic online learner $\mathcal{Q}$ for $\mathcal{F}$ with respect to $\ell$.
 Our goal is to show that $\mathcal{Q}$ enjoys sublinear expected regret.
 There are three main sources of randomness: the randomness involved in sampling $B$, the internal randomness of $\mathcal{A}$, and the internal randomness of REWA.
 Let $B, A$ and $P$ denote the random variables associated with each source of randomness respectively.
 By construction, $B, A$, and $P$ are independent.

 Using Theorem 21.11 in \cite{ShwartzDavid} and the fact that $B, A$ and $P$ are independent, REWA guarantees almost surely that

 Taking an outer expectation gives

 Therefore,